MicrosoftDocs/cpp-docs/docs/standard-library/memory-functions.md

 auto msp = std::make_shared<Example>(argument);
 ```

 However, the first statement makes two allocations, and if the allocation of the `shared_ptr` fails after the allocation of the `Example` object has succeeded, then the unnamed `Example` object is leaked.
 The statement that uses `make_shared` is simpler because there's only one function call involved.
 It's more efficient because the library can make a single allocation for both the object and the smart pointer.
-This is both faster and leads to less memory fragmentation, and there is no chance of an exception on one allocation but not the other.
+This function is both faster and leads to less memory fragmentation, and there's no chance of an exception on one allocation but not the other.
 Performance is improved by better locality for code that references the object and updates the reference counts in the smart pointer.

-Consider using [make_unique](../standard-library/memory-functions.md#make_unique) if you do not need shared access to the object.
-Use [allocate_shared](../standard-library/memory-functions.md#allocate_shared) if you need to specify a custom allocator for the object.
-You can't use `make_shared` if your object requires a custom deleter, because there is no way to pass the deleter as an argument.
+Consider using [make_unique](memory-functions.md#make_unique) if you don't need shared access to the object.
+Use [allocate_shared](memory-functions.md#allocate_shared) if you need to specify a custom allocator for the object.
+You can't use `make_shared` if your object requires a custom deleter, because there's no way to pass the deleter as an argument.

 The following example shows how to create shared pointers to a type by invoking specific constructor overloads.